GoalSmashers/css-minification-benchmark/README.md

 * `clean-css` is configurable, but leaves all by default
 * `csso` always leaves one

-### Can I get the total size and time for my CSS files?

-Copy all your files to the `data` directory like before and run the benchmark with `--total`.

 ### How can I add a new minifier to the list?

 * add it to `package.json` as a `devDependency`